davidwaterston/jList/readme.md

 - **[listSort](#listSort)**
 Sorts list elements according to a sort type and sort order.
 - **[listUnion](#listUnion)**
-Gets the elements that two lists have in common.
+Combines the elements from two different lists.
 - **[listValueCount](#listValueCount)**
 Counts the instances of a specified value in a list.
 The search is case-sensitive.
 - **[listValueCountNoCase](#listValueCountNoCase)**